ianstormtaylor/slate/docs/reference/slate/schema.md

 ## Errors

-When supplying your own `normalize` property for a schema rule, it will be called with `(change, error)`.
+When supplying your own `normalize` property for a schema rule, it will be called with `(editor, error)`.
 The error `code` will be one of a set of potential code strings, and it will contain additional helpful properties depending on the type of error.

 ### `'child_object_invalid'`